sduff/awesome-itsi/README.md

 ### Splunk ITSI Module for Continuous Delivery The Module for Continuous

-Delivery does not shop with ITSI by default.
+The Splunk ITSI Module for Continuous Delivery does not shop with ITSI by default.
 It can be [downloaded from Splunkbase](https://splunkbase.splunk.com/app/3439/).
 If you are using ITSI on Splunk Cloud, request it to be installed from Splunk Cloud Ops.